Grateful Dead Meet-Up at the Movies: 2022

 The 2022 Grateful Dead Meet-Up at the Movies took place on November 1, with a second screening on November 5.
 To commemorate the 50th anniversary of the band's Europe '72 tour, it featured songs selected from their April 17, 1972 concert at the Tivoli Concert Hall in Copenhagen, Denmark, which was broadcast on Danish TV.

 2023

 The 2023 Grateful Dead Meet-Up at the movies took place on June 22 and June 24.
 It featured the concert video from the band's June 22, 1991 performance at Soldier Field in Chicago, their first concert at that venue.

 2025

 The 2025 Grateful Dead Meet-Up at the Movies took place on August 14, with a showing of The Grateful Dead Movie on regular and IMAX screens.
 Additional screenings took place on August 13 – 17.
 This was the first time that a Meet-Up was shown in IMAX format.
 Following the movie was bonus footage of "China Cat Sunflower" and "I Know You Rider" from the same October 1974 run of shows at Winterland.

+2026

+The 2026 Grateful Dead Meet-Up at the Movies took place on August 8 and 10.
+The event featured the band's June 17, 1991 concert at Giants Stadium in East Rutherford, New Jersey.
+The audio for this highly-regarded show was recorded on 48-track analog tape.
+This is the same concert that was shown at the 2019 Meet-Up, and released as the album Saint of Circumstance.